-You’ve made it through menopause.
+You’ve made it through menopause (meaning you haven’t had your period in at least one year).
 You’re done with the mood swings and the hot flushes, the fatigue and the cramping.
 And now, after decades of dealing with regular and irregular uterine bleeding, you’re settling into the latest phase of your body’s development, hopefully with a minimum of fuss.
-So what does it mean if you start bleeding again?
+So what does it mean if you start experiencing abnormal bleeding after menopause, and should you be concerned?

 What causes postmenopausal bleeding?

-Bleeding after menopause (or “postmenopausal bleeding,” to use the medical term) can result from hormone therapy, infection or use of certain medications.
-It can also be caused by several different conditions.
-Here are a few:
+Approximately 4-11% of women experience abnormal bleeding after menopause, or postmenopausal bleeding.
+Bleeding after menopause can result from a number of causes, such as hormone therapy, infection or use of certain medications.
+It can also be caused by several different conditions, with some being easier to treat than others.
+Here are a few of the most common causes of abnormal bleeding after menopause includes:

-Polyps.
-Polyps are small, abnormal growths, usually noncancerous, that can develop in the uterus, on the cervix (the tissue that connects the vagina and the uterus) or inside the cervical canal.
-Polyps are often treated with surgery.
+- Polyps: Polyps are small, abnormal growths that are usually noncancerous.
+Polyps can develop in the uterus, on the cervix (the tissue that connects the vagina and the uterus) or inside the cervical canal.
+Most women who develop polyps do not have symptoms or need treatment.
+However, when symptoms do occur, they are often treated with surgery.

-Thinning of the endometrium.
-After menopause, lower estrogen levels can result in a thinner endometrium (the tissue that lines the uterus).
+- Thinning of the endometrium: After menopause, lower estrogen levels can result in a thinner endometrium (the tissue that lines the uterus).
+Thinning of the endometrial lining may result in abnormal bleeding.
 Also called endometrial atrophy, this condition can be treated with medication.

-Endometrial cancer.
-Sometimes called uterine cancer, endometrial cancer occurs when endometrial cells grow and multiply at a faster rate than normal.
-The cause of endometrial cancer is not known, but women with endometrial hyperplasia are at higher risk for this type of cancer.
-Endometrial cancer is often treated with a total hysterectomy (surgical removal of the uterus and cervix) along with removal of the ovaries and fallopian tubes.
+- Endometrial cancer: Sometimes called uterine cancer, endometrial cancer occurs when endometrial cells grow and multiply at a faster rate than normal.
+According to the Mayo Clinic, the cause of endometrial cancer is not known, but there are a number of factors that may increase your risk of developing it, such as endometrial hyperplasia, obesity and never having been pregnant.
+The risk of developing this type of cancer also increases with age, with more than half of those diagnosed being over the age of 55.
+Fortunately, endometrial cancer is usually detected early, as it produces symptoms such as abnormal bleeding.
+Endometrial cancer is often treated with a total hysterectomy (surgical removal of the uterus and cervix).
 Advanced cases of endometrial cancer, cervical cancer and other gynecologic cancers may require hormone therapy, radiation or chemotherapy.

-To determine the cause of bleeding, your healthcare professional will likely ask you about the following:
+To determine the cause of bleeding, your healthcare provider will likely ask your medical history, including:

 - Details about your most recent episode of vaginal bleeding